 The attack is coming.
 It’s a part of politics.
 It may be strong, and it may be weak.
 Be ready for it emotionally, mentally and strategically, and your campaign will be stronger for it.

-Just as I’ve help many other candidates get through the attacks, I can help you.
+Just as I’ve helped many other candidates get through attacks, I can help you.
 Our programs are designed to take you all the way from your decision to run through Election Day and beyond.
 To find out how, start by downloading my free e-book, “How to Avoid the 7 Biggest Mistakes That Can Keep You From Getting Funded, Getting Votes, and Getting Elected!”